 Bring your entire document(s), even if only one page is to be notarized.

 - The Notary Services fee must be paid in cash, euro or dollars, or by credit card.
 PIN payments cannot be processed.
 Click here to go to our consular services fees and payment instructions page.
 Note that the fee must be paid for each time a notarizing officer must put a signature on your document(s).

 - Arrive on time.
 Try to be at the Consulate at least 15 minutes prior to your appointment time.
 If you miss your slot we must ask you to reschedule.

 Double check to ensure you have your document(s) fully prepared!
 Remember, do NOT sign until the consular officer asks you to do so.

 Please follow the above instructions very carefully.
 If you cannot make it to your appointment, please cancel it or e-mail us to cancel it for you.
 Thank you.

 If you come unprepared, we will not be able to help you and must ask you to reschedule.

 Types of Notarials Available

 Power of Attorney

 A power of attorney allows you to empower someone to act in your place.
-Blank Power of Attorney forms (PDF 28KB) can be downloaded, or you may use one supplied to you by your attorney, bank or company.
-Please fill out the form before you come to our office, but DO NOT SIGN it in advance.
+You may use any power of attorney document supplied to you by your attorney, bank, company, etc. Please fill out your power of attorney document before you come to our office, but DO NOT SIGN it in advance.